Bella Hadid Still Loves The Weeknd, ‘Heartbroken’ By Selena Gomez PDA?

 “They still have a great deal of love and respect for each other and will remain friends, but it has been too hard to coordinate their schedules with him finishing and promoting his upcoming album,” a source close to The Weeknd told Us Weekly magazine.
 “They really tried to make it work.”

-Just weeks after Bella Hadid’s split from The Weeknd, the ex-couple was forced to reunite with one another on stage during the 2016 Victoria’s Secret Show in Paris, France, where she was walking alongside several models, including her sister Gigi, and he was performing.
+Just weeks after Bella Hadid’s split from The Weeknd, the ex-couple was forced to reunite with one another onstage during the 2016 Victoria’s Secret Show in Paris, France, where she was walking alongside several models, including her sister Gigi, and he was performing.

-Although some expected the encounter to be awkward, it didn’t appear to be anything out of the ordinary for Bella Hadid and The Weeknd and according to a report, their on-stage reunion wasn’t the only time the former couple reunited in Paris.
+Although some expected the encounter to be awkward, it didn’t appear to be anything out of the ordinary for Bella Hadid and The Weeknd and according to a report, their onstage reunion wasn’t the only time the former couple reunited in Paris.
 As E!
 News revealed to readers at the time, Bella Hadid and The Weeknd also spent time together at the Hotel Costes before the show took place.
 In addition, The Weeknd reportedly sent something to Bella Hadid’s room to wish her luck before she hit the runway.

 “[He] spoke and texted [Bella Hadid] today and throughout these past few days in Paris,” the E!
 News source said at the time.
 “They are on great terms—not back together but still talking and are still in love with each other.”